 Fresh tomato sauce from peak season tomatoes is one of life’s great delights.
 Yes, it is March in the Northeast, so for those of us who don’t can our own tomatoes in the summer, or if our stock begins to run low, this delight is painfully out of reach for most of the year.
 Luckily, there is a fix!
 We have the luxury of canned tomatoes which can be just as delicious with some cooking time and extra seasoning.
 If you want to go a step further, you can find tasty and convenient jarred red sauce, but at The Sylvia Center, we love to teach our students how it comes together from scratch.
 Then they can be the judge of whether or not it’s worth the extra effort.

 Pair this with our roasted broccoli and you’ll have yourself a beautifully balanced, summer-like meal.
 Where you fall on the scale of “I could use another snowstorm” and “I need warmth and dry weather.
 Now.” will determine how quickly it ends up on your dinner table.

-Pasta and Homemade Red Sauce
+Pasta with Easy Homemade Red Sauce

-1 lb. pasta, any shape
+1 lb pasta, any shape

 1 tablespoon extra virgin olive oil

 1 onion, diced

 2 tablespoons oregano, minced, or 2 teaspoons dried

 5 oz spinach, fresh or frozen, thawed and drained